 These easy cinnamon sugar muffins are a classic family favorite–and this version get a makeover using white whole wheat flour.

-My mom called them Paris Puffins, which I found deliciously exotic-sounding.
+My mom called them Paris Puffins, which I found deliciously exotic-sounding as a child.
 No matter that a quick Google search reveals that this basic recipe (and even the name) is a family favorite for a lot of other people too.
-As far as I’m concerned, these muffins feel like home to me.
+As far as I’m concerned, these cinnamon sugar muffins feel like home to me.

 That being said, I took my mom’s cinnamon muffin recipe and made a few little tweaks, like swapping Crisco for butter and unsweetened applesauce and all-purpose flour for white whole wheat.
 I also reduced the sugar in the muffin itself.
 Since each one is rolled in a mixture of cinnamon and sugar after baking, the batter can get away with being just lightly sweet.

 I’m not suggesting that I’ve transformed these cinnamon sugar muffins into insta-health food (no doubt, they’re still a treat!) but I like making little changes where I can.

 |You might also like: Fudgy Chocolate Zucchini Bread|

-I hope you and your family enjoy these cinnamon. muffins as much as we do!
+I hope you and your family enjoy these “cinnamon sugar donut muffins” as much as we do!

 - 2 tablespoons unsweetened applesauce